‘Bachelor in Paradise’ Stars Nicole Lopez-Alvar & Clay Harbor Reveal Their Hot Seat Was Cut From Reunion

 According to E!
 News, the reality stars explained that their reunion was cut from the finished episode.
 Clay revealed that he even canceled vacation plans to attend the reunion after producers told him people “will want to know what happened.”

 “Yes I was at the reunion they chose not to show my convo with Nicole,” the former NFL player tweeted.
-“I basically explained why I didn’t think we were far enough along to get engaged and that I really did want to continue to date and wished her luck with her new relationship.
+“I basically explained why I didn’t think we were far enough along to get engaged and that I really did want to continue to date and wished her luck with her new relationship.”

-Nicole also revealed that she attended the reunion taping, tweeting to an inquiring fan, “I think they cut my hot seat.”
+Nicole also revealed that she attended the reunion taping, and tweeted about her absence on the show to an inquiring fan.

 Nicole and Clay’s time in Paradise was tumultuous.
-While they seemed like a solid couple, the arrival of Clay’s ex Angela Amezcua, threw a wrench into things.
+While they seemed like a solid couple, the arrival of Clay’s ex, Angela Amezcua, threw a wrench into things.
 In the end, he expressed “reservations” about jumping into an engagement after only a few weeks of dating.

 In a lengthy Instagram post, Nicole reminded fans that everyone is worthy of finding their soulmate.
 She also seemed to throw shade at Clay’s indecisiveness about their relationship.